-MUSICIANS: Dale Nickell, Organist and Associate Director of Music Ministries; John Semingson, Soloist and Director of Music Ministries.
+MUSICIANS: Dale Nickell, Organist and Associate Director of Music Ministries.

 LENT: The word "Lent" is derived from the Old English word lecten, meaning "Spring," which in turn derives from the Old High German lenzin, referring to "the lengthening of days."
 The season we know as Spring was originally called Lent.
 Lent gradually adhered strictly to church practice, and Spring came to designate the season following Winter.